- Ground Production

 In the first year only harvest the leaves once in the fall from the top 3-5” of the plant.
 In following years 2-3 leaf harvests can be taken at any time.

-Basil is a tender annual that grows 12-24” tall and 6-15” wide that is part of the Mint family.
+Basil is a tender annual in the Mint family that grows 12-24” tall and 6-15” wide.
 Besides culinary uses, basil is also aromatic and ornamental.
 Moist, but well-draining, medium-textured soil, full sun and wind protection are the proper growing environment.

 Propagate by seed in the spring and cuttings in the summer.
 Pinch to prevent flowering if leaves will be harvested for culinary purposes.

 The first leaf harvest is done when the plant is 1 foot tall or has 6 leaves (all should be taken.)
-Plants can also be cut back to 6” when flowering takes place.
+Plants can also be cut back to 6” while flowering.
 Main harvesting is during the summer picking the leaves from top to bottom.
 When growing in high temperature areas, like Colorado, harvesting can take place as often as every 3 weeks.

 Inspect plants for Fusarium and Rhizoctonia, which can cause damping off.
 A good preventative measure is not overwatering.